Ustaše: Modern-day Croatia

 In 2016 the Croatian HOS war veterans' organization posted a plaque at Jasenovac concentration camp with the Ustaše "Za dom spremni" salute.
-Despite protests by Jewish and other organizations, this was allowed to remain until criticism by the US State Department special envoy on Holocaust issues, forced the government to move it to a nearby town.
+Despite protests by Jewish and other organizations, this was allowed to remain until criticism by the U.S. State Department special envoy on Holocaust issues, forced the government to move it to a nearby town.
 As a result of this, and allegations of the government's tolerance for the minimization of Ustaše crimes, Jewish, Serb and Croat WWII resistance groups refused to appear with government representatives at the annual Jasenovac commemoration.

 In 2019 the Austrian government passed a law forbidding the display of Ustaše symbols, along with previously banned Nazi symbols, largely as a result of the display of same by Croatian nationalists at the annual, Croatian government-sponsored Bleiburg commemoration, where Austrian police have repeatedly arrested Croat nationalists for Nazi and fascist salutes.
 Three Austrian EU parliamentarians declared the Bleiburg ceremony, which tens-of-thousands of Croat nationalists attend, "the largest fascist gathering in Europe."
 The Austrian Catholic Church banned a Mass by the Croatian Catholic Church at Bleiburg because, as they stated, "the Mass at Bleiburg has become part of a manifestation that is politically instrumentalised and is part of a political-national ritual that serves to selectively experience and interpret history," adding that it misuses "a religious service for political purposes while not distancing itself from the Fascist worldview."

-Modern usage of the term "Ustaše"

-After World War II, the Ustaše movement was split into several organizations and there is presently no political or paramilitary movement that claims its legacy as their "successor."
-The term Ustaše is today used as a derogatory term for Croatian ultranationalism.
-Ustaše is sometimes used among Serbs to describe Serbophobia or more generally to defame political opponents.

-Use by Serbian nationalists

-Since the end of World War II, Serbian historians have used the Ustaše to promote that Serbs resisted the Axis, while Croats and Bosniaks widely supported them.
-However, the Ustaše lacked support among ordinary Croats and never accrued any significant support among the populace.
-The Ustaše regime was backed by parts of the Croatian population that during the interwar period had felt oppressed in the Serbian-led Yugoslavia.
-Most of the support it had initially gained by creating a Croat national state was lost because of the brutal practices it used.
-In the 1980s, Serbian historians produced many works about the forced conversion during World War II of Serbs in Ustaše Croatia.
-These debates between historians openly became nationalistic and also entered the wider media.
-Historians in Belgrade during the 1980s who had close government connections often went on television during the evenings to discuss real or invented details about the Ustaše genocide against Serbs during World War II.
-Serb clergy and nationalists blamed all Croats for crimes committed by the Ustaše, and for planning a genocide against Serb people.
-These propagandistic activities were aimed at justifying planned crimes and ethno-demographic engineering in Croatia.